Michieljoris/quilt/README.md

 quilt
 =====

+Bit buggy still at the moment, but basically working.

 Opiniated CouchDB manager, similar to Futon.

 I thought Futon was a bit cumbersome, and my setup for CouchDB for another app was a bit involved so I wrote an easier manager.